MAlvarezN/OxygenSaturation_BIDMC_data/README.md

-#Using DNNs for prediction of Oxigen Saturation:  OxygenSaturation_BIDMC_data
+# Using DNNs for prediction of Oxigen Saturation
 This repository contains instructions to estimate Oxygen Saturation from BIDMC data using simple Deep Learning models